 Here you will learn about the hormonal causes that cause this annoying alteration in your intestinal transit and what actions to take to eradicate it.

-Why does constipation increase in menopause?
+Why does constipation increase during menopause?

 The cause of constipation in menopause is related to hormonal changes, mood and lifestyle.